 A seating chart must be completed for each testing room and kept on file locally.
 Be certain the room configuration matches that of the testing site.

-Testing Allegations Reporting
+Testing Allegation Reporting

 CTE EOP Assessment allegations are to be submitted as they are for other state assessments.
 Refer to testing allegations reporting guidelines provided by the Office of Assessment and Accountability.